 Then, be sure to add in all your site menu, footer and other site canvases to the page as well and link it in the various places.

 Step Three: Integrate Content

-Next, now that you got everything all prepped and ready, it’s time to add in your product images, product descriptions, and pricing info to the product details canvas and duplicate that canvas view for each product you have.
-Then, you’ll want to build out the product thumbnail grid and ensure the buttons and images open the correlating canvas view.
-We have three product per row set-up for you, so if you need more just duplicate that canvas and adjust the canvas view settings accordingly.
+Next, now that you got everything all prepped and ready, it’s time to add in your product images, product descriptions, and pricing info to the product details page and duplicate that page for each product you have.
+Then, you’ll want to build out the product index grid and ensure the buttons and images are linked the correlating product pages.
+We have three product per row set-up for you, so if you need more just duplicate that canvas and adjust the click action settings accordingly.